Community Storytelling Circles

 An evolution in community storytelling circles

 Thank you so much to our 2022 featured community storytelling circle narrators so far - Dr. Thelma Jackson (February), Harvest Moon (March), Ashly McBunch (April), Lin Crowley (May), and Meli Bless (June) - all ordinary people living extraordinary lives in our local community.
 It is an honor to celebrate each individual for their personhood and community contributions.
 We took a short break, and are back this November, featuring Cristian Salazar in partnership with CIELO.
-Beginning in the new year, we will offer storytelling circles on a quarterly basis, rather than monthly.
-This is to ensure we can sustain this offering and deepen established community partnerships.
+Beginning in the new year, we will offer storytelling circles as a service of our organization.

 2023 Community Storytelling Circles